 06 of 12

 Halfway down the winding road from Lagoa do Fogo en route to Ribeira Grande lies one of the island’s biggest attractions.
-Caldeira Velha is a group of natural hot springs in the middle of lush rainforest, complete with its own waterfall.
+Caldeira Velha is a group of natural hot springs in the middle of the lush rainforest, complete with its own waterfall.

 Popular with tour groups and independent travelers alike, don’t expect to have the place to yourself in high season!
 Parking is on the road outside the entrance, and it can get hectic at times.
 You’ll have a bit more space if you visit at the start or end of the day.

-Entry costs 8 euros, with lockers, changing rooms, and cold showers available.
+The hot spring has lockers, changing rooms, and cold showers available.

 07 of 12